 I knew that I could use this chance to not only further my knowledge of React, but the product that I would be advocating for as well.
 One of the things I would do is start converting our simple product demos over to React Hooks.
 This helped me commit some of my learning to memory by doing it over and over.
 Writing also does this for me.
 Then it was time to start learning how to refactor an actual application with React Hooks, Kent C Dodds has a great YouTube video on this, but I can't find it all the sudden.
 If I do, I will post it.

-Below are the first four articles that I wrote based on Hooks.
-I would love to hear if any of you like them or if you think they are complete shit!
-Thanks..
+Below are the first four articles that I wrote React on Hooks and I try to approach the topic from a beginner's perspective.
+I would love to hear if any of you like them or not!

 If you would like to see some all my content and talks on the subject of React and Hooks, I have those here.